eclab/grains/ruckus/README.md

 In these cases, IN1 serves to SCALE the sample and hold signal, and IN2 serves to SHIFT it.
 A shift of 0 is dead center.

 Note that Sample and Hold only goes up to under 4V or so, due to limitations of Mozzi.
 If IN3 is inputting a value larger than this, it will be clipped.

+## About Smoothing

+AUDIO IN provides 8 levels of smoothing CV for the sample and hold and track and hold options.
+Smoothing will cause the hold to gradually reach its target rather than immediately snap there.
+Smoothing affects the entire wave in track and hold, not just the held portion (sorry).

+- 0 is unsmoothed
+- 1...6 are smoothed to increasing levels
+- 7 locks the output to its current value

+If you have nothing connected to AUDIO IN, then it should be unsmoothed by default.

 Looking for a random wanderer rather than a traditional sample and hold?
 Try STOCHASTIC.